gdamdam/saitan/README.md

 ## Verify the timestamp

+The file timestamped and the timestamp file _.ots_ must be stored together to allow future verification.
 To verify the timestamp you can use the form on the website https://opentimestamps.org Remember that it takes a few hours for the timestamp to get confirmed by the Bitcoin blockchain.